How Much Does A Website Cost in the Philippines?

 - developer’s fee – how much your developer is charging – $5/hr – $100/hr or more depending on your developer’s skill set, experience and geographical location.

 - miscellaneous fees – any other costs depending on what your project attempts to accomplish.
 This can range from free to costs more than anything else in the project.
 For the moment, let’s say this is free.

-In the Philippines, a very safe estimation of a decent and solid website for small to midsize businesses would start at around $600 or Php30,000 including one year domain name and web hosting.
+In the Philippines, a very safe estimation of a decent and solid website for small to midsize businesses would start at around $600 or Php30,000 including one year domain name registration and web hosting.

 I also offer a tutorial / course on creating your own website.
 This course is just a fraction of the price of hiring me to create your website and includes a FREE one year domain name and web host.
 You may use the contact form above to inquire.